(509) 248-7715 Fax: (509) 453-4319

 Monday to Friday, 8 a.m. - 5 p.m.

 Yakima Valley Memorial has been the hospital of choice for patients for nearly a decade—treating more cardiac disorders annually than any other hospital in the Yakima Valley.
-Working with the cardiologists at Yakima Heart Center, they have developed an emergency response team to expedite treatment of patients suffering from heart attack.
+Our emergency response team expedites treatment of patients suffering from heart attack.
 The team assembles and begins preparations as soon as Emergency Medical personnel alerts the hospital that a patient may be having a heart attack.